-Some believe ISA slowed Iran's energy development initially, but, as shown by the projects agreed to below, its deterrent effect appeared to weaken as foreign companies began to perceive that sanctions could be avoided.
+Some believe ISA has slowed Iran's energy development, but, as shown by the projects agreed to below, its deterrent effect has been relatively limited.
 The projects listed in the table, all drawn from mainstream press reports, are said to be under review for ISA sanctions by the State Department (Bureau of Economic Affairs), but no determinations of violation have been announced.
 State Department reports to Congress on ISA, required every six months, state that U.S. diplomats raise U.S. policy concerns about Iran with both investing companies and their parent countries.
 Most of the projects agreed before 2004 are now producing gas or oil.
-On the other hand, some experts believe that investment would have been much more extensive if not for both ISA as well as Iran's aggressive negotiating style.
+Some experts believe that what investment has been deterred has been caused more by Iran's aggressive negotiating style than by ISA.
 The investment has not boosted Iran's sustainable oil production significantly - it is still about 4 million barrels per day (mbd)3 - and an analysis published by the National Academy of Sciences says that Iranian oil exports are declining to the point where Iran might have negligible exports of oil by 2015.4 Others maintain that Iran's gas sector, virtually non-existent in 1998, is becoming an increasingly important factor in Iran's energy future because of foreign investment.

-ISA's definition of "investment" does not specifically include oil or gas purchases from Iran.
-The Clinton and Bush Administration position has been that the construction of energy routes to or through Iran would constitute sanctionable activity because, as stated in the ISA definition of "investment" (Section 14), such routes would develop Iran's petroleum resources.
+ISA's definition of "investment" does not provide for sanctions on oil or gas purchases from Iran.
+However, the Clinton and Bush Administration interpretations have been that the construction of energy routes to or through Iran would constitute sanctionable activity because, as stated in the ISA definition of "investment" (Section 14 (9)(A)), such routes would help Iran develop its petroleum resources.
 The Clinton Administration used that argument to deter energy routes involving Iran and thereby successfully promote an alternate route from Azerbaijan (Baku) to Turkey (Ceyhan); this route became operational in 2005.
-However, neither Administration imposed sanctions on another project viewed as beneficial to U.S. ally Turkey: a natural gas pipeline from Iran to Turkey (each country constructing the pipeline on its side of their border).
-In July 1997, the State Department said that the project did not violate ISA because Turkey would be importing gas from Turkmenistan, not Iran, and would therefore not benefit Iran's energy sector directly.
+However, neither Administration imposed sanctions on a 1997 project viewed as beneficial to U.S. ally Turkey: a natural gas pipeline from Iran to Turkey (each country constructing the pipeline on its side of their border).
+The State Department said that the project did not violate ISA because Turkey would be importing gas from Turkmenistan, not Iran, and would therefore not benefit Iran's energy sector directly.
 However, direct Iranian gas exports to Turkey began in 2001, in apparent contravention of Turkey's pledges and, as shown in the table, in July 2007 a preliminary agreement between Iran and Turkey would expand that arrangement to transshipment of Iranian gas to Europe, via the Iran-Turkey pipeline.
-It is not clear whether or not Iranian investments in energy projects in other countries, such as reputed Iranian investment to help build five oil refineries in Asia (China, Indonesia, Malaysia, and Singapore) and in Syria, reported in June 2007, would constitute sanctionable investment under ISA.
+Construction of oil refineries or petrochemical plants in Iran would appear to constitute projects that develop Iran's petroleum resources.
+However, it is not clear whether or not Iranian investments in energy projects in other countries, such as reputed Iranian investment to help build five oil refineries in Asia (China, Indonesia, Malaysia, and Singapore) and in Syria, reported in June 2007, would constitute sanctionable investment under ISA.

-Further tests are looming, and some of the large, long-term (preliminary) deals between Iran and Indian, Chinese, and Malaysian firms, listed below, have the potential to significantly enhance Iran's energy export prospects.
+Further major tests loom, and some of the large, long-term (preliminary) deals between Iran and Indian, Chinese, and Malaysian firms, listed below, have the potential to significantly enhance Iran's energy export prospects.
 Most of the value of these agreements includes long-term contracts to purchase Iranian oil and gas, and the exact investment amounts for the exploration and production phases of these projects are not known.
 A related deal, particularly those involving Indian firms,5 is the construction of